bazelbuild/bazel/site/docs/tutorial/java.md

 INFO: Elapsed time: 0.091s
 {% endhighlight %}

-You can make a rule visibile to rules in other BUILD files by adding a `visibility = level` attribute.
+You can make a rule visible to rules in other BUILD files by adding a `visibility = level` attribute.
 Change the `greeter` rule in `~/gitroot/my-project/BUILD` to be visible to our new rule: